Principal and Interest vs Interest Only: A Complete Guide (2026)

 • You prefer predictable repayments and want to avoid future repayment spikes

-• If eligible, you might also benefit from government grants or LMI waivers for P&I loans
+• If eligible, you may benefit from First Home Owner Grants or LMI waivers on P&I loans

 Self-Employed or Fluctuating Income